It is notoriously difficult to prove a negative, to catch, as it were, non-being by the tail, but perhaps even harder just to get it in your sights:

 Now however, just such choice, decision occasioned by the moment, will become the pivot of action, and one of the two roots of will, the pagan and the Christian, is about to begin to burrow its way up into conscious reflection.

+Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
 This essay is excerpted from Un-willing: An Inquiry into the Rise of Will’s Power and an Attempt to Undo it by permission of Paul Dry Books (2014).
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus no email).

 1. Sir Arthur Conan Doyle, “Silver Blaze,” The Memoirs of Sherlock Holmes (1894).